A categorification of cluster algebras of type B and C through symmetric quivers: The categorification

-On the other hand, let $T$ be a $\theta$-invariant triangulation of $\Poly_{2n+2}$ with oriented diameter $d$.
-Then $Q(T)$ is not symmetric.
 In order to get a symmetric quiver, we define an involution on the polygon that we call $F_d$. \begin{definition} $F_d$ is the operation on $\Poly_{2n+2}$ which consists of the following three steps in order: \begin{itemize} \item [1)] cut the polygon along $d$;

-\item [2)] flip the right part along the central symmetry;
+\item [2)] reflect the right part with respect to the axis of symmetry of $d$;